smolneko-team/smolneko/README.md

 ## Contribute

-Contributions are welcome! 😊 You can add a to the project or support active development.
+Contributions are welcome! 😊 You can add a star to the project or support active development.
 Feel free to open a pull request to fix a bug, or open an issue to discuss a new feature or change.

 ## License